xPhelippe/TrackerJS/README.md

 # TrackerJS

-Welcome to Tracker.js, a productivity app aimed to help the user slowly develop a habit.
-Launch the website to see a day, week, month, and year view of progress as a key habit is tracked.
-To track a habit, enter a number into the input field and press 'Add'; the value and time is tracked for all entries.
+Welcome to Tracker.js, a productivity app aimed to help the user slowly develop their habits.
+Launch the website to see a day, week, month, and year view of progress.
+To track, select a habit from the drop down menu, enter a number into the input field, select the time the event took place, and press 'Add'; the value and time is tracked for all entries.
 Look back at the end of the year and see the progress made!

-check it out here: https://elated-bhaskara-d19972.netlify.app
+check it out here: https://trackerjs.xphelippe.com

 ### Graphics